mogthesprog/jwtauthenticator/README.md

 ## Configuration

 You should edit your :file:`jupyterhub_config.py` to set the authenticator class, the JSONWebTokenLocalAuthenticator provides features such as local user creation.
-If you already have local users then you should use the JSONWebTokenAuthenticator authenticator class:
+If you already have local users then you may use the JSONWebTokenAuthenticator authenticator class:

 ##### For authentication and local user creation
 ```